jgehrcke/gipc/docs/index.rst

    sphinx-quickstart on Thu Nov 22 15:14:51 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   Copyright 2012-2013 Jan-Philip Gehrcke.
+See LICENSE file for details.

 .. toctree::
     :hidden: